teamHackTheBay/hackTheBay/readme.md

 ## Original Data and merging it with landcover, air quality and nitrogen oxide.

-Main steps of in data Augmentation:
+Steps of Collected the Data:

      Splitting the data in half
      Combining single image data to split data